 Join us on Saturday, September 11 at 3:00 pm to hear cellist Chase Park and pianist Audrey Vardanega in concert.
-Mr. Park is a graduate of the Curtis Institute of Music in Philadelphia.
+Mr. Park is a recent graduate of the Curtis Institute of Music in Philadelphia.

 About the Artists